From Innermost to Full Probabilistic Term Rewriting: Almost-Sure Termination, Complexity, and Modularity: Implementation and Evaluation

 The increase in the number of solved examples from ``\tool{old}'' to ``\tool{new}'' shows that even with dedicated strategies and techniques like the DP framework for $\ASTf$ \cite{JPK60}, it is still beneficial to use the techniques from the current paper to move from $\ASTf$ to $\ASTi$ whenever possible, since $\ASTi$ is significantly easier to prove than $\ASTf$.
-We expect similar results for $\SASTf$ vs.\ $\SASTi$ and for the expected complexity analysis, as soon as specific techniques for the analysis of innermost $\SAST$ or innermost expected complexity become available.
+Moreover, the table shows that the weakening of right-linearity to spareness (i.e., the generalization of \Cref{properties-eq-AST-iAST-1} to \Cref{properties-eq-AST-iAST-3}) indeed increases power when considering basic start terms.
+As shown in the experiments of \cite{kassing2025DependencyPairsExpected}, our \Cref{properties-eq-AST-iAST-1,properties-eq-AST-iAST-3} are also very useful in order to move from $\SASTf$ vs.\ $\SASTi$, i.e., they often allow us to use the DP framework for $\SASTi$ and expected innermost complexity analysis from \cite{kassing2025DependencyPairsExpected} in order to prove $\SASTf$ and to analyze expected runtime complexity for full rewriting.

 For details on our experiments, our collection of examples, and for instructions on how to run our implementation in \textsf{AProVE} via its \emph{web interface} or locally, we refer to: